Skip to Content

 Other Breakfast Mac and Cheese Ingredient Notes

 If you wanted to use something other than the light alfredo sauce, you could use more Greek yogurt and add more cheese or a bit of light butter to the sauce.
+The cottage cheese blend from my Hawaiian macaroni salad might be a good way to boost the protein content.
 Or you could upgrade the sauce by making something like the gouda cheese sauce in my bacon gouda breakfast enchiladas.

 You’ll find the turkey sausage crumbles near the bacon and breakfast sausage in your grocery store.
 If you have trouble finding it, you can use reduced fat pork sausage or my homemade chicken breakfast sausage recipe instead.